Amorphous silica

 A major hurdle in simulating systems composed of inorganic materials and biological macromolecules is to describe the strenght of the interacting forces between the inorganic surface with water and biomacromolecules.
 A mathematical description of the system, a so-called force field, provides a set of functions for the potential energy of the system based on their atomic coordinates.
 We have develop a force field for amorphous silica surfaces that accurately describes the interactions with water and can be deployed to simulate nanodevices that integrate amorphous silica with biomolecules.

 The hydrophobicity, a key attribute of the surface, has been used to tune silica force fields.
 This property can be quantified by measuring the water contact angle (WCA), the angle between the tangent of a sessile water droplet and the solid surface (see animation on the left side).
 The WCA value is the result of a delicate balance between specific solid interactions and the surface roughness.
 For silica, the WCA does not have a unique value, but depends on the amorphous topography and the concentration of exposed functional groups.
 The force field parameters have been refined to match the experimental water contact angles of amorphous silica.
-For more information about the silica parameterization and the parameters obtained, click here or refer to our recent paper.
+For more information about the silica parameterization and the parameters obtained, click here or refer to our paper.

 Publications